Overview

 A shelf-stable superfood providing high levels of Omega-3 fatty acids, Vitamin D, and calcium.

-- As it lacks added sugars or unhealthy oils found in other varieties.
-The liquid in the can often contains dissolved nutrients and healthy fats
+Canned mackerel in water is a technically superior protein source for heart health As it lacks added sugars or unhealthy oils found in other varieties.
+The liquid in the can often contains dissolved nutrients and healthy fats And can be used in cooking.

 Pros